After Kangana Ranaut, Ayushmann Khurrana Comes Out In Support Of Priyanka Chopra

 "But I think that all of us have a, sort of, middle ground that we all have to walk.
 Just like you probably do as well.
 The way that you came at me right now... girl, don't yell.
 We're all here for love."

 While many praised the actress for handling the situation with all love, some also slammed the actress for the same.
-Amid all the hullabaloo, actor Ayushmann Khurrana comes out in the support of Priyanka and was quoted as saying, "I guess Priyanka Chopra represents our country really well and she is not just an Indian icon she is a global icon.
+Amid all the hullabaloo, actor Ayushmann Khurrana has come out in support of Priyanka and was quoted as saying, "I guess Priyanka Chopra represents our country really well and she is not just an Indian icon she is a global icon.
 Being a daughter of an army officer, I believe she is truly a very good representative of India."

-Meanwhile, Pakistan's Human Rights Minister, Shireen Mazari has requested UNICEF to remove Priyanka as the UN Goodwill Ambassador for cheering for the Indian Army.
-Whereas, Priyanka hasn't reacted to the controversy yet and has kept her lips sealed.
+Meanwhile, Pakistan's Human Rights Minister, Shireen Mazari has requested UNICEF to remove Priyanka as the UN Goodwill Ambassador for cheering the Indian Army whereas Priyanka hasn't reacted to the controversy yet and has kept her lips sealed.